Where to start?

 In case you missed: NDP Chair Jane Kleeb and state Sen. Adam Morfeld were on a Virtual Discussion last week hosted by Open Primaries.
 They talked about Nebraska’s unicameral, nonpartisan Legislature and how the NDP opens its primary to independent voters and how it creates incentives for candidates to reach out to all constituents, understand their concerns and cooperate with colleagues without having to toe the party line.

-July 25: Papillion: Biden + Nebraska Candidate Yard Sign Drive-Thru Party
+25 de julio Papillion: Biden + Nebraska Candidate Yard Sign Party Drive-Thru Party

 July 28: Welcome to the Party Call: Legislature: Back in Session

-Aug.
-1: GI: Biden + Nebraska Candidate Yard Sign Drive-Thru Party
+1 de agosto: GI: Biden + Nebraska Candidate Yard Sign Party Drive-Thru Party